pdee/pdee/doc/commands-python-mode.rst

 py-mark-block-or-clause-bol
 ---------------------------
 Mark block-or-clause, take beginning of line positions.

 Returns beginning and end positions of region, a cons.

 py-copy-block-or-clause-bol
 ---------------------------
-Delete block-or-clause bol at point.
+Delete block-or-clause, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-kill-block-or-clause-bol
 ---------------------------
-Delete block-or-clause bol at point.
+Delete block-or-clause, use position from beginning-of-line.

 Stores data in kill ring.
 Might be yanked back using `C-y'.

 py-delete-block-or-clause-bol
 -----------------------------
-Delete block-or-clause bol at point.
+Delete block-or-clause, use position from beginning-of-line.

 Don't store data in kill ring.